marcysutton/testing-accessibility-demos/workshop3-semantics-aria/exercise2-what-is-aria/README.md

 ## Exercise: Inspect date picker grid with ARIA roles vs. tables

-Using the completed `date-picker-table.js` and `date-picker-grid.js` files in `exercise2-what-is-aria` as a reference, play around with the semantics of the date picker calendar.
+Using the completed `date-picker.js` file in `exercise2-what-is-aria` as a reference, play around with the semantics of the date picker calendar.

 There are three approaches to compare in DevTools and assisitve technology: